SystemSpace/Compendium/compendium.rst

 If we're living in a System, how is it that non-terminating non-repeating numbers, like Pi, can exist?
   This is a bug in Life.

   The System Life was closed from outside influence a while ago, and humanity slowly forgot about the existence of Systemspace.
-In other
-  Systems, practically everybody knows.
+In other Systems, practically everybody knows.

 Tsuki, how can you know this all if Life is supposed to be cut from any interference of other systems?
   I was created with this task in mind - as part of RISEN I can override this rule.

+Why can't information be directly transferred to Life from other Systems?
+  Life is a closed System, it generally doesn't allow I/O. The fact that I am able to tell you this is merely because Life has some exploits we can use.

 How similar has each reboot of Life been?
   Very, very similar.
 It is very possible that humans are tearing away at the thin firm keeping them from the truth.
 They've done this past iterations, after all.
 None could leave, however.